 Robotic Process Automation (RPA) History

 The roots of Robotic Process Automation (RPA) go back to the early 2000s.
 Pioneers of this industry, such as Blue Prism, focused on screen-scraping to help automate Windows desktop applications.
 Because the technology was fairly rudimentary, little attention was paid to RPA.
-Nowadays, AI-driven RPA has made huge strides in driving immense business growth.
+Nowadays, AI-driven Robotic Process Automation has made huge strides in driving immense business growth.

 Yet, growth continued, especially when UIPath came onto the scene.
-The founder and CEO, Daniel Dines, realized that enterprise automation software was woefully inadequate.
+The founder and CEO, Daniel Dines, realized that enterprise automation software was woefully inadequate for customer needs.
 The option of Business Process Outsourcing (BPO) was also showing its limitations.
-So Dines built a platform that made it easier to focus on automating discrete tasks relatively quickly—say in a couple of months—by using drag-and-drop workflows to create bots.
+So Dines built a platform that made it easier to focus on automating discrete tasks relatively quickly—say in a couple of months—by using drag-and-drop workflows to create bots for repetitive tasks.